Iluvitari/Windows-2016-Packer-project-with-chocolatey/README.md

 --

 To do:
-Automate connection to AD with deploymentof GPO policies.
+Automate connection to AD with deployment of GPO policies.

 --